xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

     return "Length is odd";
 ```

-There is also a requirement that any exceptions in the "complex operation" will be handled in a suitable way.
+With an additional a requirement that any exceptions in the "complex operation" will be handled in a suitable way.

-This is actually something I have had to implement at work in a number of cases.
+This is actually something I have had to implement at work in a number of cases; try an operation, then depending on
-I want to try an operation, then depending on the outcome handle it in the most appropriate way.
+the outcome handle it in the most appropriate way.

 In the examples I'll be using `Console.WriteLine` for simplicity, but in the real world there could be database
-calls, UI updates, HTML rendering, service calls, whatever makes testing hard.
+calls, UI updates, HTML rendering, service calls, whatever usually makes testing hard.

 The inputs to and outputs from every example will be the same.